 Some of the different types of plasmid-based on their function are given below,

-Also known as the fertility plasmid is a type of conjugative plasmid helps the bacteria to transfer genes through the process of conjugation.
+Also known as the fertility plasmid is a type of conjugative plasmid that helps the bacteria to transfer genes through the process of conjugation.

-Interestingly, only a single F plasmid is present in each bacteria, a bacterium carries the F-plasmid is known as F+ and rest are F-.
+Interestingly, only a single F plasmid is present in each bacteria, a bacterium carries the F-plasmid is known as F+ and the rest are F-.

 Conjugation between the F+ and F- plasmid results in two F+ plasmid production that gives power to bacteria for doing conjugation.

-The F plasmid is smaller in size and does not have own replication set up thus it is an episome that is inserted into the bacterial chromosome for doing replication and transcription.
+The F plasmid is smaller in size and does not have its own replication set up thus it is an episome that is inserted into the bacterial chromosome for doing replication and transcription.

-The col plasmid is another smaller type of plasmid contains the DNA sequences for Col which encodes the colicin, this protein protects the bacteria from the other pathogenic attacks.
+The col plasmid is another smaller type of plasmid that contains the DNA sequences for Col which encodes the colicin, this protein protects the bacteria from the other pathogenic attacks.

 The col plasmid helps in defending the host.